MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-queue-a-trim-job.md

 - SPO160
 - SPS150
 - MET150
-description: "This article provides guidance on how to queue a Trim job for a site or document library."
+description: "This article provides guidance on how to queue a trim job for a site or document library."

 ---

-# Tutorial: Queue a Trim job for a Site or Document Library(Preview)
+# Tutorial: Queue a trim job for a site or document library(Preview)

 In this tutorial, you'll learn how to trim existing versions from a site or library by queuing a trim job using PowerShell.
 You'll learn how to:

-- Queue trim job to delete versions from a Site
+- Queue a job to trim versions from a site.
-- Queue trim job to delete versions from a library.
+- Queue a job to trim versions from a library.
-- Check progress of your trim job
+- Check progress of your trim job.
 - Stop an in-progress trim job.

 ## Before you begin

-Versions deleted using the batch delete trimming are permanently deleted and can't be recovered from the recycle bin.
+Versions deleted by a trim job are permanently deleted and can't be recovered from the recycle bin.
 We recommend you prepare by performing the following actions:
 - Review your **organization’s recovery objectives** and **version storage usage quota targets** to help determine the trim action and scope needed to meet your requirements.

-- If needed, run an impact analysis to understand the trimming impact.
+- If needed, [run an impact analysis](tutorial-run-what-if-analysis.md) to understand the trimming impact.
 - Determine the **scope of** version deletion.
 You can create jobs to delete old file versions for all document libraries in a site or for a specific document library.
 - Determine the **trim mode** you want to apply on existing versions.
 You can choose to delete based on version age, count limit, or based on the automatic algorithm.

-## Queue trim job to delete versions on Site
+## Queue a job to trim versions on site

 You can queue a job to trim versions for all document libraries in the site collection using the `New-SPOSiteFileVersionBatchDeleteJob` PowerShell command.
 - Use the `-<DeleteBeforeDays>` parameter to specify the age criteria you wish to apply for deleting versions.
 Versions older than the specified days are deleted asynchronously in batches in the upcoming days.